gass-git/tip-me-dash/README.md

 high fees that end up in hands of third parties.

 This website application uses only Dash Cryptocurrency to make it simple, fast and with extremely low transaction fees.
-The transactions are P2P tipmedash.com is never in between and by consequence it does not take any fees.
-The idea is to finance through donations using it owns system.
+The transactions are P2P.
+Tipmedash.com is never in between and by consequence it does not take any fees.

 ### Why use TipMeDash.Com over other options? (advantages)